 Halloween Spending Statistics, Facts and Trends

-2 Reasons Why Halloween Sales Will Hit $9 Billion in 2018
+2 Reasons Why Halloween Sales Hit $9 Billion in 2018

-Halloween retail spending will be $9 billion in 2018.
+Halloween retail spending was estimated at $9 billion in 2018.
 It's a little less than 2017's record of $9.1 billion.
-Slightly fewer, 175 million, will celebrate.
-They will spend a record $86.79 per person, according to the National Retail Federation's annual survey.
+Slightly fewer, 175 million, said they would celebrate.
+They spent a record $86.79 per person, according to the National Retail Federation's annual survey.

 Another reason is that consumer confidence is at its highest level in 10 years.
 People aren't letting the uncertain state of the global economy scare them away.

 |Year||Americans Celebrating||Average Spending Per Buyer||Total Spending|

 |2012||170 million||$79.82||$8.0 billion|

 *Note: Not all of those celebrating are buying anything.
 That's why "Total Spending" is less than "Average Spending" times the number of "Americans Celebrating."

 Shoppers look to get a big bang for the buck, and Halloween delivers.